-The Siobhan Davies Dance studio celebrated its tenth anniversary recently and the Southwark Playhouse, temporarily based on Newington Causeway, is set to put down permanent roots with a new purpose built theatre in the Realstar Living, Elephant and Castle scheme.
+The Siobhan Davies Dance studio celebrated its tenth anniversary recently and the Southwark Playhouse, temporarily based on Newington Causeway, is set to put down permanent roots with a new purpose built theatre in Realstar’s Uncle development.
 There are plans to create a similar culture space at the base of Skipton House.

 Close by, the Cinema Museum, on Dugard Way, evokes the golden age of the ‘picture palaces’ for which the Elephant was once famed.
 Fittingly, it’s located in a converted poorhouse, once home to the local boy destined to become the world’s greatest film star, Charlie Chaplin.

-Continuing the cinematic theme, London College of Communication is home to the Stanley Kubrick Archive, one of the most unique collections of late 20th Century culture in Britain and last year (2016) it launched a new Screen School.
+Continuing the cinematic theme, London College of Communication is home to the Stanley Kubrick Archive, one of the most unique collections of late 20th Century culture in Britain and in 2016 it launched a new Screen School.
 The Elephant’s other university, London South Bank, is similarly a magnet for creative minds – not least because of the Clarence Centre which houses a thriving community of entrepreneurs, start-ups, innovators and business experts.

 Working closely with both universities, local not-for-profit company, Hotel Elephant was established in 2009 to support the borough’s artists and makers.
 Their newest venture is Spare Street (opened July 2016); a row of railway arches dedicated to creative enterprise, named in honour of Walworth artist Austin Osman Spare.

 The Elephant is also home to a large Latin American community whose culture infuses the area with a unique dynamism.
-Carnaval del Pueblo, Europe’s largest Latin American event, currently operates from Artworks Elephant and will shortly move to East Street.
+Carnaval del Pueblo, Europe’s largest Latin American event currently operates from Artworks Elephant.

 The Artworks itself is a good example of one of the many ‘meanwhile’ spaces being used productively throughout the Elephant.
 A creative work hub with over 30 start-up businesses in repurposed shipping containers, it hosts regular events including a Saturday marketplace, workshops, classes, live DJs and more.

 Making use of temporary spaces in this way brings the area to life during the transition period created by the regeneration.
-Elsewhere, Grow Elephant Community Garden provides a home to a network of community gardeners on the Elephant Park site.
+Elsewhere, Grow Elephant Community Garden has been providing a home to a network of community gardeners on the Elephant Park site.